mtwatso2-eng/countess-app/paper/paper.md

 # Summary

 Countess is a web app for automating counts of nematode eggs from counting slide images.
-A hosted instance of the app can be accessed via a browser at [https://mtwatson-countess.share.connect.posit.cloud/](https://mtwatson-countess.share.connect.posit.cloud/), and the app code can also be run as-is locally or deployed by the user to a Shiny cloud deployment service such as Posit Connect Cloud.
+Nematode egg counts are an important measurement for nematode bioassays and monitoring in plant (Kalwa 2019), farm animal (Sréter 1994), and human (Hall, 1981) parasitology, but conventional manual counts are subject to low througput and repeatability (Akintayo et al., 2018).
+The Countess app provides automated high-accuracy nematode counts, as tested in root-knot nematode species, in an accessible web interface.
+Our hosted instance of the app can be accessed via a browser at [https://mtwatson-countess.share.connect.posit.cloud/](https://mtwatson-countess.share.connect.posit.cloud/), and the app code can also be run as-is locally or deployed by the user to a Shiny cloud deployment service such as Posit Connect Cloud.
 The Countess app is built to be accessible to researchers with no coding experience, as it requires no user code to run and has a simple user interface that only requires images from a previously described nematode egg imaging method (Fraher et al., 2024) as inputs.
 Also, the app uses cloud resources to run its image analysis pipeline, so powerful hardware on the user side is not required.

 # Statement of need